chiragjes/finwiz/src/content/docs/notebooks/capstone_1_md.md

 ---

 # Introduction

-This workbook will help you understand how to create a simple machine learning model to predict stock prices.
+This workbook will help you understand how to build a simple machine learning model to predict stock prices.
 The learning objectives are:

-1. Data Preprocessing: Understanding why preprocessing data is important and how we can use python to simplify it.
+1. **Data Preprocessing**: Understanding why data preprocessing is important and how Python can simplify the process.
-2. LSTM models: Learning about the architecture and caulculations performed in a LSTM model and how it is suitable for stock market price prediction.
+2. **LSTM Models**: Learning about the architecture and computations in an LSTM model, and why it is suitable for stock market price prediction.
-3. Model Performance: Differentiating when a model is performing as intended and learning about underfitting or overfitting.
+3. **Model Performance**: Understanding how to assess a model's performance and differentiate between underfitting and overfitting.

 ```python